jbirddog/blue/README.md

 ```

 That's it.
 The assembly is currently unoptimized but the basic idea is it is very close to a 1:1 mapping of the words and data flow described in the Blue program.
 Non `global` label names are mangled to support redefining words and words whose names are not valid nasm labels.

+#### Tutorial 2: `Hello World!` executable for Linux

+Now it is time for one of the greatest programming achievements - printing `Hello World!` to the screen.

 ## Compiler